khstarr/h1-spawn-tools/README.md

 * Special thanks to General-101 for the [Halo Asset Blender Development Tools](https://github.com/General-101/Halo-Asset-Blender-Development-Toolset)
 * Special thanks to Snowy for [Invader](https://github.com/SnowyMouse/invader)
 * Special thanks to insidi0us, Mintograde and ChaosTheory for reverse-engineering the game's spawn selection logic

+  [^1]:Next, install one of the legacy versions of Invader included in the /_redist/ folder for compatibility (technically, only *invader-edit.exe* is required).
+Be sure to back up any previous Invader installations (if applicable).
+During testing, Invader was installed in the same location as */data/* and */tags/* directories (typically the *Chelan_1* folder).
+Finally, place **injector.bat** in the same folder as Invader (which should be in the same location as your */data/* & */tags/* folders).

+When running **injector.bat**, you will be prompted to specify your */tags/* folder and the path equivalent of a */levels/test/* directory.
+You will then be prompted to select a scenario tag from the specified directory (the script will automatically make a copy and rename it based on UNIX timestamp).

+Once a scenario tag has been selected, several options are available.
+In this case, select **[4] Inject spawn markers**.
+The script will then use *invader-edit* to iterate through all spawn points enabled for Slayer gametypes, and place the spawn marker scenery object at each location.

+When finished, simply exit the command line interface and verify the scenery object placements in Sapien.